 1. Understand the Parts of Sound

-The guitar tone is the sound that you get whenever you play your electric guitar, affecting your performance as a musician.
+The guitar tone is the sound that you get whenever you play your electric guitar (here’s how to play guitar cleaner), affecting your performance as a musician.
 The tone, determined by your guitar’s parts and your playing style, is how you sound while playing.
 The best way to discover tone is to listen to it yourself, Google a few videos of different tones, and see what the differences are.

 You should also note that tone is very subjective.
 What you think of as a good tone can be completely different from what someone else thinks.
 Additionally, there isn’t one perfect warm tone; instead, it’s built from the ground up to become personal to you as you play.